JetBrains/Qodana/topics/python.md

 ### Overriding the Python interpreter

 You can tell the `%python-linter%` and `%python-co-linter%` linters to use a different version of the Python interpreter.
-To do it, follow the instructions below.
+To do this, follow the instructions below.

 <procedure>
 <step>